Storming of the Venezuelan National Congress: Course of events

 On January 24, 1848 the Minister of Internal Affairs and Justice, Martín Sanabria, moved to the seat of the Legislative Power to render the annual report of the Executive Power.
 While on the premises, the vice president of the Chamber of Deputies asked that he remains in the room.
 Outside of the Congress, rumor had it that Sanabria had been arrested or assassinated, which angered the liberal mob on the street, which tried to enter but was repelled by the guard, initiating the confrontation.
 During the event, Santos Michelena was wounded by a bayonet, and succumbed to his injuries two months later on March 12.
-The parliamentarians Francisco Argote, José Antonio Salas and Juan García were also murdered by the mob, as were the sergeant Pedro Pablo Azpúrua and a tailor involved in the brawl.
+The parliamentarians Francisco Argote, José Antonio Salas and Juan García were also killed by the mob, as were the sergeant Pedro Pablo Azpúrua and a tailor involved in the brawl.
 The head of the guard of the legislative body, Guillermo Smith, was also wounded during the confrontation.
 Monagas, alerted of the events in course, comes on horseback accompanied by the general Santiago Mariño and his forces to restore order.